“Share [my name] because I do not want others to go through what I am going through,”

 Rosa, a leader with the Fight for $15 movement, has been working in the food industry for decades.
 From 1996 to 2017 she worked at McDonald’s for the same owner.
 Recovering from her stroke that she

-“At McDonald’s there were a lot of problems because [inaudible] of the manager and the current managers.
+“At McDonald’s there were a lot of problems because of the manager and the current managers.
 But nobody wants to say anything.
 No one wants to speak up.
-We were all in the shadows how I was for many years.
-Because they did not want to speak up due to fear that they were going to be fired.
-I would stay quiet, I wouldn’t say anything.
-That’s how my coworkers are right now that do not want to talk.
-Why?
-Because they are afraid they will get fired.
+We were all in the shadows for many years.
+They did not want to speak up due to fear that they were going to be fired.”

 “What I want to know is what support I have, what I can do for all the years that I have been working for this man [owner of the McDonald’s that she worked at].
-It is not fair that I worked for 21 years and not being able to receive Unemployment Insurance benefits.
-One can’t receive any benefits from nowhere for the reason that one doesn’t have status.
+It is not fair that I worked for 21 years and that I am not able to receive Unemployment Insurance benefits.
+One cannot receive any benefits from nowhere for the reason that one doesn’t have status.
 What happens to us?
-We stay in the shadows.”
-All of us who are McDonald workers [inaudible] we are the ones who get the job done.
-We are always at the order.
-Doing what they tell us to do, do what they expect of us, and what we can do.”
+We stay in the shadows.
+All of us who are McDonald workers, we are the ones who get the job done.
+We are always at the order doing what they tell us to do.”